 You can get Chinese takeaway on those nights.
 And any morning is the perfect time for a brekky wrap.

 The extended shop (the complex has a Caltex service station as well) is popular with park guests and townsfolk alike, the store has a whole wall of cold drinks and is the only place in town that offers Ben and Jerry’s ice-cream.
-Slushies come in several flavours, cappuccinos are popular and you’ll find a range of other product from phone recharges to dog food.
+Slushies come in several flavours, cappuccinos are popular and you’ll find a range of other products from phone recharges to dog food.

 The Park itself is beautifully green with lovely mature plantings, there’s plenty of space on the sites and you can see hundreds of birds and other wildlife out the back.
 If you’re not towing your own caravan, you can book one of the budget cabins.
 A camp kitchen with TV and free barbecue are available.